Discipline and Grievances

 iii) Meeting between the Employee and the Employer

-Once the issues have been clarified a formal meeting should take place when they are discussed.
+Once the issues have been clarified a formal meeting should take place where they can be discussed.
 It is important that nobody is taken by surprise at the meeting so advance warning should be given of the issues to be discussed, any paperwork that is to be looked at and any witnesses that are to be called.
 The Employee has the right to be accompanied in most cases by a work colleague, a Trade Union representative or a Trade Union official.

 iv) The Outcome